-Though not directly relevant for HIS 223, since we meet online, if you are on campus this semester, it is important to remember that as UNCG returns for fall 2021, the campus community must recognize and address continuing concerns about physical and emotional safety, especially as we will have many more students, faculty, and staff on campus than in the last academic year.
-As such, all students, faculty, and staff are required to uphold UNCG's culture of care by actively engaging in behaviors that limit the spread of COVID-19.
-Such actions include, but are not limited to, the following:
+Though not directly relevant for HIS 223, since we meet online, if you are on campus this semester, pleaes remember that as we return for Fall 2022, all students, faculty, and staff and all visitors to campus are required to uphold UNCG's culture of care by actively engaging in behaviors that limit the spread of COVID-19.
+While face-coverings are optional in most areas on campus, individuals are encouraged to wear masks.
+All individuals and visitors to campus are asked to follow the following actions:

-- Following face-covering guidelines

-- Engaging in proper hand-washing hygiene when possible

-- Self-monitoring for symptoms of COVID-19

-- Staying home if you are ill

-- Complying with directions from health care providers or public health officials to quarantine or isolate if ill or exposed to someone who is ill.
+- Engaging in proper hand-washing hygiene. - Self-monitoring for symptoms of COVID-19. - Staying home when ill. - Complying with directions from health care providers or public health officials to quarantine or isolate if ill or exposed to someone who is ill. - Completing a self-report when experiencing COVID-19 symptoms, testing positive for COVID-19, or being identified as a close contact of someone who has tested positive. - Staying informed about the University's policies and announcements via the COVID-19 website.